Anubhav-dev-web/Anubhav-dev-web/README.md

 ## About Me

-- 🎓 Currently a final year student in computer science major.
+- 🎓 Graduation in Computer Science and Engineering.
 - 💻 I'm proficient in MERN stack, including Java, JavaScript, and C++.
-- 🌱 I’m currently learning advanced frontend.
+- 🌱 I’m currently learning more new tech in the market.

 ## Tech Stack ⚙